TitanRFS/React-Movie-Search-App/README.md

 Welcome to the Movie Search App!
 This is a React application that allows users to search for movies, view their details, and navigate through different pages.
 The app fetches movie data from a remote API and displays it in a user-friendly interface.

+## Features to Add in the Future
+Autocomplete search, Login with a WatchList saved in a database.

 ## Table of Contents

 - [Getting Started](#getting-started)